 Depending on the age of your baby, an antibiotic may be prescribed by your baby’s doctor.
 However, it is important to note that certain bacteria are becoming resistant to antibiotics.
 If your baby has frequent ear problems, the pediatrician may decide not to prescribe antibiotics for every episode of such infections.

 In addition to fever, the poor baby may be experiencing pain during this infection.
 Usually, when a diagnosis is made, the doctor will also prescribe medications like ibuprofen or acetaminophen to help provide relief from pain.
 If antibiotics are prescribed, a fever might surface as your baby takes the medication.

 It is possible to provide some comfort to your baby through the use of ear drops.
-Ear drops for your baby may soothe the ear and also stop the pain for a while.
-However, the pain could return if the infection still persists.
+Ear drops may soothe the ear and also stop the pain for a while.
+However, the pain could return if the infection persists.
 If the infection is being treated with medication, you could also use the ear drops as an additional form of relief.
 The age of your baby can determine what is safe and effective, so always consult with a qualified medical professional before trying over-the-counter medications.
 You would not want to make the ailment worse or make your baby even more sick and uncomfortable.

 Providing comfort, along with the best medical services, is the best treatment parents can give to their sick baby.
 Holding your baby close to you and being sensitive to his/her discomfort is another useful technique to use in providing him/her instant relief.
 This alone cannot help heal the infection, but as medication is given to your baby, it can be comforting to be held, rocked and swaddled.
 Keeping your baby as comfortable as possible and avoiding baths (go for sponge-bath) can also contribute to the healing process.